 Major Cities: Cali, Barranquilla

-Individuals who are 18 years or more of age may sign an employment contract.
-Indefinite term contracts of employment may be oral or written, but a fixed-term employment contract needs to be in writing.
+Individuals who are 18 years or older may sign an employment contract.
+Indefinite term contracts of employment may be verbal or written, but a fixed-term employment contract needs to be in writing.
 The duration of a fixed-term contract may not be longer than 3 years, but the contract can be renewed indefinitely.

 In a verbal contract, the agreement between an employer and employee needs to be for the duties to perform and the work location, remuneration, and the duration of the contract.
 If there is a provision of a probationary period, it must be in writing.
 Similarly, a contract for apprenticeship needs to be in writing.